 Sings at the door specify some of the no-nos for men and women:

-NO short skirts
+- NO short skirts above the knee

-NO shorts
+- NO shorts above the knee

-NO sleeveless tops
+- NO sleeveless tops

-The basilica doesn’t offer cover ups so if you are planning on covering with a shawl or similar, I recommend you bring your own.
+The basilica doesn’t consistently offer cover ups so if you are planning on covering with a shawl or similar, I recommend you bring your own.

 You can find my tips on how to dress in Rome and my recommended shoes for Rome sightseeing here.